Learn Raspberry Pi Web Interface Guide

 The Graph Editor provides a node-based UI for creating and managing signal flow between exported patchers.
 As patchers are exported to the Pi, they add to a library of nodes that can be used to configure MIDI and audio signal flow between all exported patchers and the Pi's connected Audio/MIDI hardware.

-Each patcher instance running on the Pi is represented as a node where Parameters, Buffer Mappings and Ports (inport and outport data messages) for each instance can be controlled and referenced via Instance Control.
+Each device running on the Pi is represented as a node.
+You can configure MIDI and audio flow between devices by making connections, similar to working with Max.
+Parameters, Buffer Mappings Inports and Outports for each device can be controlled and referenced via the Devices icon.

 Upgrading to the latest version